thibaultduponchelle/perlres/README.md

 Executable by hand or directly integrated in your scripts, IDE or editors (vim users : [ale](https://github.com/w0rp/ale/) or [syntastic](https://github.com/vim-syntastic/syntastic)).

 - [`perl -c`](https://perldoc.perl.org/perlrun.html), to check the syntax.
 Warning it does more than only checking syntax, it actually executes the blocks `BEGIN` and `END` (compilation step).
 This *design* is [the reason why](https://github.com/w0rp/ale/issues/1186) the default _linter_ used by the plugin [vim ale](https://github.com/w0rp/ale) is no longer `perl -c` (nor even `perl -w`).
 The syntax check in Perl is great (as the error messages from the interpreter are...
-I <3 Perl)
+I :heart: Perl)

 - [Perl::Critic](https://metacpan.org/pod/Perl::Critic), that *criticize*  your coding style but do not check syntax.
 For instance, the file `bad.pl` contains :